Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

 \subsubsection{Evaluation metrics}

-As in the original paper, performance metrics included the coefficient of determination (R2), which represents the percentage of variance explained by the model, and the root mean squared error (RMSE), as implemented in scikit-learn.
+As in the original paper, performance metrics included the coefficient of determination (R2), which represents the percentage of variance explained by the model, and the root mean squared error (RMSE), {which represent the root mean squared difference between true and predicted values}, as implemented in scikit-learn.

 We defined a null performance to compare our R2 values to using permutation test.
-We fixed the model and parcellation scheme with ElasticNet and Schaefer atlas.
-We ran 1000 permutations on the target labels and obtained performance for each feature and timepoint.
+We fixed the model and parcellation scheme with ElasticNet and Schaefer atlas. {This model and parcellation scheme were chosen as these were the most identified as best performing models across all time points and features in the original study}~\cite{nguyen_predicting_2021}.
+We ran 1,000 permutations on the target labels and obtained performance for each feature and time point.
 At each permutation, we performed a nested cross-validation with 5-folds cross-validation as inner-loop and outer-loop.
 We optimized the hyper-parameter set of the model as done with the ``real" models in the inner-loop and evaluated performance on the outer-loop.
 R2 values obtained using the different workflows were compared to this null performance to check if the models did not learn to predict only the average value.

+{We also compared the R2 values obtained with our different workflows with the original ones reported in}~\cite{nguyen_predicting_2021}{.
+We set a threshold of 0.15 to identify the workflows that were leading to important differences with the original ones.
+This threshold was chosen as it represents the lowest R2 reported across all experiments in the original study}~\cite{nguyen_predicting_2021}. {This means that this lowest reported R2 value was different from chance level with a threshold of 0.15.
+Thus, if we would have a difference higher than 0.15 compared to the original results, it would also mean that we would possibly obtain chance results.
+Moreover, this threshold was considered sufficiently high for the original authors to say that the model was making good predictions.
+Thus, we kept this threshold to compare the performance of our models with the original ones. }